Censorship of YouTube: Turkmenistan

+On December 25, 2009, for security reasons, YouTube was blocked in Turkmenistan by the only ISP in the country, Turkmentelecom.
+Other websites, such as LiveJournal were also blocked.
+As of 2024, YouTube remains blocked in the country, but citizens attempt to access it temporarily using VPNs until they are blocked as well.

-Countries where access to YouTube had been blocked before
+Countries where access to YouTube was formerly blocked

 Afghanistan

 On September 12, 2012, YouTube was blocked in Afghanistan due to hosting the trailer to the controversial film about Muhammad, Innocence of Muslims, which the authorities considered to be blasphemous.
 YouTube was later unblocked in Afghanistan on December 1 of the same year.

 Armenia

 Following the disputed February 2008 presidential elections, the Armenian government blocked Internet users' access to YouTube for a month.
 The Armenian opposition had used the website to publicize video of alleged police brutality against anti-government protesters.

 Bangladesh

 In March 2009, YouTube was blocked in Bangladesh after a recording of an alleged meeting between the prime minister and army officers was posted revealing anger by the military on how the government was handling a mutiny by border guards in Dhaka.
 The block was lifted on March 21.

 On September 17, 2012, YouTube was banned for the second time following the controversies regarding the promotional videos for Innocence of Muslims.
 On June 5, 2013, the Bangladesh Telecommunication Regulatory Commission lifted the ban.

+On August 2, 2024, YouTube, along with WhatsApp, Instagram and TikTok was blocked in Bangladesh due to quota reform protests.